-This function finds a date a certain number of days from a start date when weekends are not included.
+This function finds a date that is a certain number of days from a start date, when weekends are not included.
 It can be used when your work week does not include Saturday and Sunday and you want to find a business day in the future.
 Microsoft Excel provides the WORKDAY worksheet function, but Microsoft Access does not have a built-in solution.

 The function only looks forward; if you use a negative number for NumberDays, it will return a Null value.
 It will also return a Null if either of the arguments is Null.